Dr Angie Sutton-Vane

 Broadly speaking, my research covers contemporary history and policy, the preservation of policing history, museology, material culture, public and criminal justice history, collective and organisational memory and narratives from the archive.

-From March 2026 I will be serving as a panel member on the Orgreave Inquiry supporting the panel’s work using my experience of evidence-based research, historical accountability and the archiving, preservation of and access to police force records.
+From March 2026 I will be serving as a panel member on the Orgreave Inquiry, employing my experience of evidence-based research, historical accountability and the archiving, preservation of and access to police force records to support the panel’s work.

-I will, in addition, continue to work as a visiting fellow and consultant in the Department of History at the Open University supporting research projects and the development of educational material.
-This is largely around the history of policing, as well as preparing material and online resources to support police forces in taking forward their Race Action Plan agendas.
+I work as a visiting fellow and consultant in the Department of History at the Open University supporting research projects and the development of educational material.
+This is largely around the history of policing in the twentieth century, as well as the preparation of material and online resources to support police forces in taking forward their Race Action Plan agendas.
+In addition, I continue to work as a freelance writer and researcher.